 Pillars of data engineering

 - Model ETL (Extract, Transform, Load)

-Data engineering, in a nutshell, means maintaining the infrastructure that allows data scientists to analyze data and build models.
+In a nutshell, data engineering involves maintaining the infrastructure that allows data scientists to analyze data and build models.
 Though the title “data engineer” is relatively new, this role also has deep conceptual roots.
 What bedrock statistics are to data science, data modeling and system architecture are to data engineering.

 System architecture tracks closely to infrastructure.
 Depending on set-up and size, an organization might have a dedicated infrastructure engineer devoted to big-data storage, streaming and processing platforms.
-Think Hadoop, Spark, Kafka, Azure, Amazon S3.
-Without such a role, that falls under the data engineer’s purview.
+Think Hadoop, Spark, Kafka or Azure.
+Without an infrastructure engineer role, that falls under the data engineer’s purview.

 Likewise, data modeling — or charting how data is stored in a database — as we know it today reached maturity years ago, with the 2002 publication of Ralph Kimball’s The Data Warehouse Toolkit.
-Needless to say, engineering chops is a must.
+Needless to say, engineering know-how, or chops, is a must.
 If you were to underline programming as an essential skill of data science, you’d underline, bold and italicize it for data engineers.

-Since data science took off around the mid-aughts, the role has become fairly codified.
+Since data science took off in the early 2000s, the role has become fairly codified.
 It’s a given, for instance, that a data scientist should know Python, R or both for statistical analysis; be able to write SQL queries; and have some experience with machine learning frameworks such as TensorFlow or PyTorch.